web3privacy/grants/README.md

 - [Privacy Beat](https://github.com/web3privacy/grants/blob/main/README.md#-privacy-beat) - Ranking system of all privacy-related projects in the Web3
 - [Privacy Checker Tool](https://github.com/web3privacy/grants/blob/main/README.md#-privacy-checker-tool)
 - Updating [general database](https://github.com/web3privacy/web3privacy/blob/main/README.md) with the market stats for future research: % of the token projects, % of the anon/public teams, product liveliness, privacy delivery (year-to-year comparison), ecosystem-to-ecosystem comparison
+- Web3Privacy Now Platform

 # ⌬ Privacy Annual Report 2023

-Following our [Privacy Market Overview](https://github.com/web3privacy/web3privacy/blob/main/Market%20overview/Privacy%20market%20outlook%20in%20Web3%20by%20Mykola%20Siusko%20(Jan%202023).pdf)(Jan 2023) we intend to produce an Annual Report to showcase privacy's state of the art.
+Following our [Privacy Market Overview](https://github.com/web3privacy/web3privacy/blob/main/Market%20overview/Privacy%20market%20outlook%20in%20Web3%20by%20Mykola%20Siusko%20(Jan%202023).pdf) (Jan 2023) we intend to produce an Annual Report to showcase privacy's state of the art.

 The idea consist into structure the overall picture of the web3-privacy market exploring hundreds of independent companies and their connections with the potential for unity and collaboration.